-This page provides links to information on the ways to access the Porirua City Council and its elected members and contribute to the decisions being made.
+This page provides links to information on the ways the public can access the Porirua City Council and its elected members and contribute to the decisions being made.

-can also be contacted by email.
-In addition, members of the public are welcome to call into the Main Administration Building at 16 Cobham Court to make enquiries or view agendas for meetings.
-Agendas for, and minutes of meetings can also be viewed at the public libraries, or from our Meetings Documents System.
+In addition, members of the public are welcome to call into the public counter in the main Administration Building at 16 Cobham Court to make enquiries or view agendas for meetings.

 Public Attendance at Meetings